stnbu/mass_gathering/README.md

 What remains:

 * Make the server headless, efficient.
-* Have clients inhabit certain distinct-looking planets with their cameras.
+* Have clients inhabit certain distinct-looking masses with their cameras.
 * Would-be-nice: have a small "picture-in-picture" server view making the player positions apparent.
 * All the other stuff.
 Missile impacts, crosshairs, some simple togglable info-board.
 * A greeting page when we are waiting for a game to begin/enough payers.